"We should praise God, sing and pray, and don't color on the walls, and don't sell anything," says Rachel, 5.

 During the various religious feasts in which thousands of Jews traveled to Jerusalem, authorities allowed money-changers and animal sellers inside the outer court of the temple.
-People bought animals to sacrifice, and they had to exchange foreign money for money acceptable to religious leaders.
+People bought animals to sacrifice.
+Also, they had to exchange Roman money for money that didn't contain an image on it.

 "Jesus drove them out because he didn't want the house of his father to become a house of merchandise," says Morgan, 10.
 "In the Bible, it also said, 'Zeal for your house has eaten me up.'"

 Yes, Jesus got angry, but it wasn't the kind of selfish anger we so often exhibit.

 The money-changers were making it hard for common people to worship God.
 The outer court was full of bleating lambs and sellers hawking their wares and people exchanging money.
 No one was focused on God.